suncoast-devs/handbook/lessons/misc-quick-reference/how-to-turn-in-assignments.md

 where you would document those.

-After you have turned in your code, your instructor evaluates your work, and leave any comments.
+After you have turned in your code, your instructor evaluates your work, and will leave any comments.
 If deemed incomplete or unaccepted the instructor re-opens the issue with a list of items to complete before turning in the assignment again.